aws-deepracer-community/deepracer-on-the-spot/README.md

 ### Spot instance from image builder

 The script create-spot-instance-from-image-builder.sh functions like 'create-standard-instance.sh', only difference being that it utilizes the AMI created by the image builder pipeline.

+### Adding additional IP addresses to security group ingress and NACLs

+The script add-access.sh adds an additional IP address to the security group ingress, it also add an NACL entry.
+Use:  ./add-access.sh <base resources stack name> <stack name> <IP address> <NACL Rule Number>